jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 In a UTXO-like model, the state is naturally separated.

-In CKB, users can vote in separate cells; an off-chain actor to collects voting cells and calculates the result.
+In CKB, users can vote in separate cells; an off-chain actor collects voting cells and calculates the result.

 ![voting in separate cells](/assets/images/godwoken1/voting.jpg)

 It works fine if we only want to know the result off-chain.
 But we can't use the voting result on-chain.
-The reason is if we want to use the voting result, we must do verification on-chain since we need to prove all the aggregated voting cells are exist, the transaction must refer to every voting cell: it will be costly.
+The reason is if we want to use the voting result, we must do verification on-chain since we need to prove all the aggregated voting cells exist, the transaction must refer to every voting cell: it will be costly.

 ![voting result](/assets/images/godwoken1/voting_result.jpg)

-Let's take a look another example, a crowdfunding contract:
+Let's take a look for another example, a crowdfunding contract:

 We try to use a single cell to hold all crowdfunding token; users can use CKB to exchange the corresponded amount of the token.

 The problem is when a user tries to exchange token, the original cell is consumed, and two new cells are created: one contains the tokens to the user, another cell holds rest crowdfunding token; then the outpoint of the crowdfunding cell is changed; other users must wait to the next block to find the new outpoint.
 So in every block, only one user can participate in crowdfunding; it's unacceptable.

-Just like the voting, a typical solution is to introduce an off-chain actor.
+Just like voting, a typical solution is to introduce an off-chain actor.
 Instead of using one single cell, users make crowdfunding requests in individual cells; then, the off-chain actor collects these cells and aggregate the result in the result cell.

 We can see, that since the state in the cell model is naturally separated, we must rely on some off-chain actor to collect state.